 Since 2006 over 1 million trees have been planted, with the bulk being planted in the first ten years.
-Land was retired from farming, especially steep hill country and steep faces that were not commercially viable.
+The land was retired from farming, especially steep hill country and steep faces that were not commercially viable.

 Early plantings were nursery crops to provide the habitat for podocarps to grow through.
 Our large team of volunteers helped plant Mauna & Kanuka, Tawini, and Ngaio, which provided cover for the Totara, Hinua & Purere planted roughly at the same time.
 We also planted a second layer of Kawakawa & Flaxes.

-The success of this planting and established regenerating native bush has lead to a third layer of ferns and other ground covering species being introduced predominantly by birds.
+The success of this planting and established regenerating native bush has lead to the third layer of ferns and other ground covering species being introduced predominantly by birds.

-One passionate volunteer has lead the planting of a Kauri grove to provide food for Kaka & to provide trees that are a significant distance from Kauri suffering from Kauri die back.
+One passionate volunteer has to lead the planting of a Kauri grove to provide food for Kaka & to provide trees that are a significant distance from Kauri suffering from Kauri dieback.